koppa/matplotlib-sixel/README.md

 * finish readme (links etc)
 * cleanup code
-* proper install file
-* Check for xterm at start.
-  Currently only shows a exception because of curses (in some cases).
-  Also check terminal mode, whether sixel support is there
 * Resize has still some problems.
   The figures are often too big for small windows